Image: Department of Foreign Affairs and Trade / Flickr

 The best way to avoid this is to ask your surgeon (or their team) to make sure all providers are in-network before your surgery – and to get it in writing.
 If you’ve already seen an out-of-network doctor, you could try to work out an arrangement with the hospital or your health insurance company.

 Scenario 2: In a different scenario, doctors can sometimes refer patients to specialists or other doctors that are out-of-network.
 Before being referred, check to make sure the provider is in your network.
 If they aren’t, call you doctor back and ask for a referral to a provider within your network.

 While staying within the boundaries of your network sounds tricky, they’re usually set up so that you won’t have a reason to go out-of-network.
 Doctors of all types and specialties are included so you should never find yourself unable to get the services you need from inside your own health insurance provider network.

 That being said, in the rare case when you can’t find an in-network provider, health insurance plans will review the medical necessity of the situation and potentially make an exception or try to contract with the doctor to bring them in-network.

-In the case of emergencies, most plans will cover you if you have to see an out-of-network provider.
-However, there have been cases where patients get charged exorbitantly when they have to receive a service out-of-network.
+In the case of life-threatening emergencies, you should always go to the nearest emergency room.
+Insurance will virtually always cover you if you have to see an out-of-network provider in these circumstances.
+However, there have been cases where patients are charged exorbitant out-of-network fees when they receive a service after they’ve been admitted to the hospital (that is, once they’re moved out of the emergency room).
 It’s best to refer to your plan’s specific rules regarding this situation.

 Out-of-Network Charge and Balance Billing